rtyenriques/TheBreakDown/notes.md

 -i can view all my move tutorials
 -i can view move_tutorials i commented on
 -other users can view my profile if logged in
+-i should be able to haves links to edit or delete profile

 /move_tutorials/new && categories/:id/move_tutorials/new
 -as a user